 - has a work permit and relevant residence title in the territory of Poland (e.g., a visa) or a (joint) residence and work permit;

 - has been granted refugee status, temporary protection, subsidiary protection, a permanent residence permit, a residence permit on humanitarian grounds, a permit for tolerated stay or a long-term EU residency permit;

 - is a citizen of (1) an EU Member State, (2) a Member State of the European Economic Area (EEA), (3) a state that is not a member of the EEA, but who may enjoy freedom of movement on the basis of a treaty executed between that state and the European Union and its Member States, or is a family member of a foreigner in one of the categories listed here (subject to additional criteria); or

 - has a residence permit granted for a specified period to practise a profession requiring high qualifications.

-A foreigner employed in Poland is covered by the minimum requirements of Polish labour law, in particular those relating to working time and overtime payments, minimum remuneration, length of holiday leave, health and safety at work, non-discrimination and the rights of employees relating to parenthood.
+A foreigner employed in Poland is covered by the minimum requirements of Polish labour law, in particular those relating to working time and overtime payments, minimum remuneration, length of leave entitlement, health and safety at work, non-discrimination and the rights relating to parenthood.
 The employer is obliged to pay taxes and social security dues for the foreign worker, subject to DTTs and any similar international treaties relating to social security and to the provisions of the pertinent EU regulations.